wassila11/Personal_Blog/content/post/eWPTXv2/index.md

 ---
-title: Unlocking CyberSkills\: Ultimate Guide to Acing the eWPTXv2 Certification
+title: "Unlocking CyberSkills: Ultimate Guide to Acing the eWPTXv2 Certification"
 # Summary for listings and search engines
 summary: Web Challenges Writeup
 # Link this post with a project